MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md

 This page serves as an overview for getting started with Kubernetes on Windows by joining Windows nodes to a Linux-based cluster.
 With the release of Kubernetes 1.13 on Windows Server [version 1809](https://docs.microsoft.com/en-us/windows-server/get-started/whats-new-in-windows-server-1809#container-networking-with-kubernetes), users can take advantage of the [latest features](https://kubernetes.io/docs/getting-started-guides/windows/#supported-features) in Kubernetes on Windows beta:

   - **overlay networking**: use Flannel in vxlan mode to configure a virtual overlay network
-    - requires either Windows Server 2019 with KB4482887 installed or [Windows Server vNext Insider Preview](https://blogs.windows.com/windowsexperience/tag/windows-insider-program/) Build 18317 (or above)
+    - requires either Windows Server 2019 with KB4482887 installed or [Windows Server vNext Insider Preview](https://blogs.windows.com/windowsexperience/tag/windows-insider-program/) Build 18317+
     - requires Kubernetes v1.14 (or above) with `WinOverlay` feature gate enabled
-    - requires flannel v0.11.0 (or above)
+    - requires Flannel v0.11.0 (or above)
   - **simplified network management**: use Flannel in host-gateway mode for automatic route management between nodes
   - **scalability improvements**: enjoy faster and more reliable container start-up times thanks to [deviceless vNICs for Windows Server containers](https://blogs.technet.microsoft.com/networking/2018/04/27/network-start-up-and-performance-improvements-in-windows-10-spring-creators-update-and-windows-server-version-1803/)
   - **hyper-v isolation (alpha)**: orchestrate [hyper-v containers](https://kubernetes.io/docs/getting-started-guides/windows/#hyper-v-containers) with kernel-mode isolation for enhanced security ([see Windows container types](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/#windows-container-types))